- 110 Medical Behavioral Science Building

 BA, Vassar College

-Dr. Clark joined the University of Kentucky’s Department of Behavioral Science as Special Title Series faculty in January 2015.
-Dual trained as an historian of medicine (PhD) and behavioral scientist (MPH), she currently dedicates most of her to effort supporting the department’s educational mission.
+Dr. Clark joined the University of Kentucky’s Department of Behavioral Science as Special Title Series faculty responsible for supporting the department’s educational mission.
+Dual trained as an historian of medicine (PhD) and behavioral scientist (MPH), she currently dedicates most of her to effort to developing programs in premedical, medical, graduate, and continuing education.
+She completed the following activities during 2017:

 At the premedical level, she submitted a proposal for a new certificate program in Medical Behavioral Science and co-founded the pathway program Special Interest Group (SIG) for the American Association of Medical College’s (AAMC) Southern Group on Educational Affairs.
 With grant support from the University of Kentucky Libraries, she is developing an alternative textbook that integrates social and behavioral science content into premedical students’ shadowing experiences.
 The resource will be used in classroom contexts and made available to thousands of students who shadow annually at the University of Kentucky Medical Center.

 At the medical level, she is supporting curriculum development for the Introduction to Clinical Medicine (ICM) curriculum, a course in behavioral science concepts and clinical skills required of all first-year medical students.

 At the graduate level, she continued her term as chair of the admissions committee for the department’s graduate programs in Clinical and Translational Science.
 She also continues to serve as a course director for Research Ethics and updated the course’s original online modules to reflect recent changes to federal research regulations.